argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune.md

 **ArgillaTrainer**

-Instead of using this dataset, we'll use the task directly with our `FeedbackDataset` in the `ArgillaTrainer`.
+We'll use the task directly with our `FeedbackDataset` in the `ArgillaTrainer`.
 In contrary to PPO, we do not need to specify any reward model, because this preference modeling is inferred internally by the DPO-algorithm.

 ```python
 from argilla.feedback import ArgillaTrainer